The Wrens (R&B band): Recording

+Deaths of members

-James "Archie" Archer died On June 22nd, 1999.
+James "Archie" Archer died On June 22, 1999.

-George Magnezid died on December 9th, 2003, In Westchester County, New York, Aged 69.
+George Magnezid died on December 9, 2003, In Westchester County, New York, Aged 69.

 Bobby Mansfield died on September 15, 2013, in The Bronx, New York, aged 76.

+The Performers

 The Performers were a four-man Canadian doo-wop group, formed by Joseph "Rocky" Washington of The Wrens and Perry Heyward of The Sparrows on the Jay Dee label, after the breakup of The Sparrows.